yorgos-ai/pet-adoption/README.md

 ### 3. MLflow on AWS EC2 instance.
 This project uses an EC2 instance to set up a remote tracking server for MLflow.
 To set up a remote tracking server, follow the instructions in this [guide](https://github.com/DataTalksClub/mlops-zoomcamp/blob/main/02-experiment-tracking/mlflow_on_aws.md).

+Important!
 Make sure that you create an AWS Linux machine for the MLflow server.